itsallgit/skill-selector-and-search/README.md

 #### Algorithm Details

-This has been included for future capabilities when skills can be added.
+This has been included for future capabilities if/when skills can be added view the application.

 ```javascript
 /**